Adamm00/IPSet_ASUS/README.md

 - IP details including ban reason, country, associated domains, AlienVault OTX, and SpeedGuide links where applicable.
 Saved rule matches show overlapping bans and allowances, with whitelist precedence and the statistics refresh time.
 These describe the saved metadata at refresh, not live enforcement or the policy when each historical event occurred.
 - Background statistics refresh without navigating away from the page.
 Every action waits for its matching worker result, and statistics also verify the chart payload belongs to that request.
 Busy or failed requests report an error and retain the existing charts.
 - Common Skynet settings with descriptions and documented defaults.
+- Restart Skynet under Protection requests the same Merlin firewall restart as `firewall restart`, with confirmation and a tracked result.
+Connections may be briefly interrupted; IPSet data and schedules are retained.
 - Threat-feed status, usable entry counts, last successful checks, content age, source toggles, manual refresh, and feed URL additions/removals.
 Use Template replaces the saved selection with the default or custom filter list after confirmation.
 - Country blocking with country selection and removal.
 - Manual IP, range, domain and ASN ban, unban and whitelist management, including grouped imported lists.